The Great Fluoride Debate

 Dr. Linda Birnbaum, former director of the NIH and the NTP

-Second, I’d like to acknowledge that there is evidence fluoridated water reduces cavities.
-But the question of how much is still unclear.
+Now for the pro-fluoride point.
+There is evidence fluoridated water reduces cavities.
+But the effect size is still unclear.
 For example, a study in England estimated fluoridated water led to 3 to 11% absolute reduction in tooth decay in children.
-A review by Cochrane found that in studies before 1975, there was a reduction in cavities of about 2.1 per child.
-But in studies after 1975, the number dropped to .24— a possible interpretation being that diet and lifestyle changes have decreased the need for fluoride.
+But a review by Cochrane found that in studies before 1975, there was a reduction in cavities of about 2.1 per child.
+But in studies after 1975, the number dropped to .24, suggesting that diet and lifestyle changes have decreased the need for fluoride.
+You may have also heard of the “Calgary study”, often referenced by establishment-friendly media outlets, but I found it problematic for reasons Chris Neurath lists here.

-So, now, what are the risks of fluoride?
 There are hundreds of studies on the potential harms of fluoride in humans, and there are numerous reviews of these studies.
-The flagship fluoride review comes out of the US National Toxicology Program, a department of the HHS.
-They’ve been studying the fluoride literature for eight years.

-Because the conclusion was so surprising, and came out of the government’s own toxicology department, the 2019 monograph was put under rigorous peer reviewing by the National Academy2.
-And, after five years of back and forth, the NTP finally released their revised monograph in August of this year.
-Their updated conclusion was this: water fluoride concentrations above 1.5mg/L is probably harmful, but concentrations below 1.5mg/L need further investigation.
+Since the NTP’s conclusion was so shocking to the CDC, the National Academy stepped in to peer review.
+And, after five whole years of back and forth, the NTP released a revised monograph in August of this year.
+Their updated conclusion was this: water fluoride concentrations above 1.5mg/L are probably harmful, but concentrations below 1.5mg/L need further investigation.

 For reference, California's legal limit on fluoride in water is 2mg/L, and the target range is .6mg/L to 1.2mg/L. The EPA’s recommended concentration is .7mg/L.

-So, the government bodies were appeased, because the majority of us are not getting over 1.5mg/L of fluoride in our water (2.9 million are, but it’s often due to natural contamination rather than artificial).
-The ADA went further with a damning criticism of the NTP report, saying:
+With the revised conclusion, the powers-at-be were appeased.
+The majority of us are not getting over 1.5mg/L of fluoride in our water (2.9 million of us are, but it’s often due to natural contamination rather than government fluoridation).
+But many activists were left wondering: were they bullied into the revision?
+The science still seems to suggest toxicity at levels under 1.5mg/L!
+You can find a thorough breakdown of the NTP review here.

 So, who should we trust?
 The thousands of dentists, researchers, prime ministers, government health officials, who say fluoride is harmful?
-Or all those who say that say its safe?
-Is the NTP biased?
+Or the thousands of dentists, researchers, prime ministers, and government health officials who say that say its safe?
+Was the NTP biased?
 Or is it the ADA?

 Fluoride accumulation in pineal gland hydroxyapatite is present in higher concentrations than in any other part of the body, including bones and teeth.
 In 2006, a National Research Council report concluded that fluoride is likely to affect pineal gland function and cause decreased melatonin production which could contribute to a variety of effects in humans.

-And the pineal gland has many critical functions beyond regulating sleep.
-So if flouride can disturb the pineal gland, then it would be disturbing many important mechanisms in the body, such as immunity, mood, and the timing of puberty.
+Also, the pineal gland has many critical functions beyond regulating sleep.
+So if flouride disturbs the pineal gland, then it’s disturbing all kinds of big things: immunity, mood, puberty, etc.

 it looked at fluoride concentrations at levels deemed safe by our government

-measuring sleep and wake time is much less controversial than measuring IQ, and there are fewer confounding factors.
+it measured sleep and wake time, which much less controversial than measuring IQ

 There’s a Q&A at the end of the talk, moderated by Dr. Sung Kyun Park, an assistant professor of epidemiology at the U of M. One student asks: